devilry/devilry-django/doc/source/developer/simplified-restful.rst

     The request was succesful.
 The requested data is returned.
 400 Bad Request
     A parameter is invalid.
 The data contains an error message.
+401 Unauthorized
+    Authorization required.
+403 Forbidden
+    Not authorized to access this page.
+404 Not found
+    Resource not found at the given url.

 /examiner/
 #####################################################################